Using Flash Photography Remote Systems

-Try a New Angle With Flash Photography
+Try a New Angle With Your Flash Photography

 Think about it for a second or two.
 If you could fire multiple external flashguns, placed anywhere, how could you take advantage of this?
-(From now on we shall call the remote unit the "Slave".
+From now on we shall call the remote unit the "Slave".

-As you see, the possibilities are endless so it may well be worth you considering the slave capabilities when buying your flash speedlight.
+The possibilities are endless so it may well be worth you considering the slave capabilities when buying your flash speedlight.
 If you already have an older speedlight without the slave function (such as the Metz 45 CL-4) but your unit does have a pc sync connection, fear not, there is an answer.

 I currently use two Flex TT5’s and one Mini TT1 transmitter.
 I plan to add a few more in time as these work exceptionally well!